 Non-PKI approaches: Non-PKI based solutions offer far less security in the face of deliberate attacks.
 Some of these mechanisms assume the existence of databases with up to date authoritative route information against which routers verify the route announcements that they receive.
 The Internet Routing Registry [4] and the Inter-domain Route Validation Service proposed by Goodell et al. [19] belong to this category.
 Here, the problem is to ascertain the authenticity, completeness, and availability of the information in such a database.
-First, ISPs only reluctantly submit routing information because this may disclose local policies that the ISPs regard as confidential (this is not an issue in [19] because each AS keeps its own route validation service).
+First, ISPs only reluctantly submit routing information by si recibo una sola ruta?.....qué pasa si no tengo Ps regard as redundancia de paths?? ise each AS keeps its own route validation service).
 Second, the origin authentication of the database contents again demands a public key infrastructure.
 Third, access to such databases relies on the very infrastructure that it is meant to protect, which is hardly an ideal situation.